BishopFox/cloudfox/README.md

 # TODO
 * AWS - Add support for GovCloud and China regions
 * AWS - Add support for hardcoded region (which would override the default of looking in every region)

+# FAQ

+**How does CloudFox compare with ScoutSuite, Prowler, Steampipe's AWS Compliance Module, AWS Security Hub, etc.**
+CloudFox doesn't create any alerts or findings, and doesn't check your environment for compliance to a baseline or benchmark.
+Instead, it simply enables you to be more efficient during your manual penetration testing activities.
+If gives you the information you'll likely need to validate whether an attack path is possible or not.

+**Why do I see errors in some CloudFox commands?**

+* Services that don't exist in all regions - CloudFox currently makes the same API calls to every region.
+However, not all regions support all services.
+For instance, services like Appstream and AWS Grafana are only supported in a subset of the total regions.
+In the future, we plan to make CloudFox aware of which services run in each region.
+* You don't have permission - Another reason you might see errors if you don't have permissions to make calls that CloudFox is making.
+Either because the policy doesn't allow it (e.g., SecurityAudit doesn't allow all of the permissions CloudFox needs.
+Or, it might be an SCP that is blocking you.

+You can always look in the ~/.cloudfox/cloudfox-error.log file to get more information on errors.

+**I looked at the code.
+Why is it so bad?**
+So many reasons... but mainly, this was an excuse for both of us to learn golang.
+There's nothing like a burning desire to automate something when you want to learn a new language (or your first one for that matter).

 # Prior work and other related projects